Brunnian exotic surface links in the 4-ball

 \section{An exotic pair of disk links}

-We begin with the pair of disks $D_1$ and $D_2$ in $B^4$ are depicted in Figure~\ref{fig:initial-disks}; these are obtained using the construction from \cite[Section 2]{Hayden} (as applied to the link $L14n_{40949}$), but are distinct from the examples used in that paper.
+We begin with the pair of disks $D_1$ and $D_2$ in $B^4$ depicted in Figure~\ref{fig:initial-disks}; these are obtained using the construction from \cite[Section 2]{Hayden} (as applied to the link $L14n_{40949}$), but are distinct from the examples used in that paper.
 The figure shows two handle diagrams for $B^4$.
-To see this note that, erasing the gray disk from either picture, the remaining dotted and $0$-labeled components form a Hopf link.
-Note that these disks are disjoint from the 1-handle curves and that all intersections between the disks and the 2-handles' attaching regions occur in the disks' interiors.
-Therefore, after pushing the disks' interiors into the 0-handle, we see that the disks are indeed embedded in $B^4$.
+To see this, note that by erasing the gray disk from either picture, the remaining dotted and $0$-labeled components form a Hopf link, corresponding to a cancelling 1- and 2- handle pair.
+These disks are disjoint from the 1-handle curves and all intersections between the disks and the 2-handles' attaching regions occur in the disks' interiors.
+Therefore, after pushing the disks' interiors into the 0-handle, the disks are indeed embedded in $B^4$.

 By construction, these disks are bounded by the same knot $K$ in $S^3$, which we redraw in the standard diagram for $S^3$ in Figure~\ref{fig:slice-knot}.

 \begin{prop} The disks $D_1$ and $D_2$ are topologically ambiently isotopic rel.\ boundary. \end{prop}